tezos/tezos-mirror/docs/user/snapshots.rst

 import.
 Otherwise, don’t forget to check the hash of the imported block displayed by the node when importing.

+When importing a ``full`` snapshot you can **optionally** trigger an ``archive`` storage reconstruction using the ``--reconstruct`` option.
+After importing the snapshot's data, all the chain data will be recomputed.
+This operation may take a couple of days to complete.

 Exporting a snapshot
 ~~~~~~~~~~~~~~~~~~~~